US forces strike Houthi sites in Yemen as Biden says allied action hasn't yet stopped ship attacks

 "When you say working, are they stopping the Houthis, no. Are they going to continue, yes," Biden said in an exchange with reporters before departing the White House for a domestic policy speech in North Carolina.

+“The crew observed the missiles impact the water near the ship," there were no reported injuries or damage and the ship continued on its way, Central Command said.

+The continued harassment of the ships has driven the U.S. and international partners to take extraordinary steps to defend them through a joint mission named Operation Prosperity Guardian, in which the consortium is trying to create a protective umbrella for the vessels by intercepting any missiles or drones that target them.
+It has also led the U.S. and British militaries to take measures to knock out missile sites, radars and air defense systems to try to tamp down the Houthis' ability to attack.
-Biden's comments followed another significant round of strikes Wednesday night, when the U.S. military fired another wave of ship- and submarine-launch missile strikes against 14 Houthi-controlled sites.
-The strikes were launched from the Red Sea and hit 14 missiles that the command also had deemed an imminent threat.

-His administration also has put the Houthis back on its list of specially designated global terrorists.
+On Wednesday the U.S. military fired another wave of ship- and submarine-launch missile strikes against 14 Houthi-controlled sites.
+That same day, the administration put the Houthis back on its list of specially designated global terrorists.
 The sanctions that come with the formal designation are meant to sever violent extremist groups from their sources of financing, while also allowing vital humanitarian aid to continue flowing to impoverished Yemenis.

-Despite sanctions and military strikes, including a large-scale operation carried out by U.S. and British warships and warplanes that hit more than 60 targets across Yemen, the Houthis keep harassing commercial and military ships.
-The U.S. has strongly warned Iran to cease providing weapons to the Houthis.

-For months, the Houthis have claimed attacks on ships in the Red Sea that they say are either linked to Israel or heading to Israeli ports.
-They say their attacks aim to end the Israeli air-and-ground offensive in the Gaza Strip that was triggered by the Palestinian militant group Hamas' Oct.
-7 attack in southern Israel.

 “These strikes will continue for as long as they need to continue,” National Security Council spokesman John Kirby said Thursday, adding, “I’m not going to telegraph punches one way or another.”

+The attacks have also raised questions as to whether the conflict between Israel and Hamas has already expanded into a wider regional war.

+“We don't seek war, we don't think we are at war.
+We don't want to see a regional war,” Singh said.

-Associated Press writers Tara Copp, Lolita C. Baldor and Sagar Meghani contributed to this report.
+Associated Press writers Jon Gambrell in Jerusalem, Jack Jeffrey in London, and Lolita C. Baldor and Sagar Meghani in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.